Skip to main content

 \( \newcommand{\vecd}[1]{\overset{-\!-\!\rightharpoonup}{\vphantom{a}\smash {#1}}} \)

-The most common carbonate description schemes are comparable to those used for sandstones in that coarse- and fine-grained components are present at the time of deposition and that they can later be cemented together when mineral precipitate in pore spaces.
+The most common carbonate description schemes are comparable to those used for sandstones in that coarse- and fine-grained components are present at the time of deposition and that they can later be cemented together when minerals precipitate in pore spaces.
 Although you can gain a significant amount of information from carbonates in hand sample, thin sections are very useful for more nuanced descriptions and interpretations.
 Brief descriptions of the various components are provided in the sections that follow.

 Carbonate Thin Section Fundamentals.jpg